 The Mac mini is one of the coolest consumer electronics to come to market in recent years.
 It may not be the smallest mini PC on the market, but it does provide Apple’s sleek and unmistakable design sensibilities in a compact computer case that’s built for helping users get the best productivity and efficiency out of their day.

 One potential downside is that the Mac mini doesn’t come with a monitor of its own, but that can be a boon if you do your research.
-We’ll show you 10 of the best monitors for the Mac mini and help you determine what factors you should pay attention to when you’re shopping for one.
+We’ll show you 10 of the best monitors for the Mac mini and help you determine which factors you should pay attention to when shopping for one.

 - 10 Best Monitors For Mac Mini